a0x8o/flink/docs/content.zh/docs/dev/table/hive-compatibility/_index.md

 ---
-title: HiveServer2 Endpoint
+title: Hive 兼容性
+bookCollapseSection: true
-weight: 3
+weight: 94
-type: docs
-aliases:
-- /dev/table/sql-gateway/hiveserver2.html
 ---
 <!--
 Licensed to the Apache Software Foundation (ASF) under one